YQMaa/algo_ex/README.md

 #### Using configuration files

-1. Create a file named `cbla
+1. Create a file named `cblas.cflags` with the needed pre-processor, an